Gyudon (Japanese Beef Rice Bowl)

 (1½ rice cooker cups (180 ml x 1.5 = 270 ml) yields roughly 2 servings (3 US cups) for donburi; see how to cook short-grain rice with a

 pickled red ginger (beni shoga or kizami beni shoga)

-You can keep the beef and egg leftover mixture in an airtight container and store in the refrigerator for up to 2-3 days, and in the freezer for up to 3-4 weeks.
+You can keep any leftover beef and egg mixture in an airtight container and store in the refrigerator for up to 2-3 days, and in the freezer for up to 3-4 weeks

 Copyright © 2011-2021 Just One Cookbook®.
 All Rights Reserved.